-Brett Buckley was selected as “2008 Judge of the Year” by the Misdemeanant Corrections Association.
-He received the President’s Award from DMCJA in 2009.
+In 2019, Judge Buckley was named Outstanding Judge of the Year by the Washington State Bar Association.
+He was selected as “2008 Judge of the Year” by the Misdemeanant Corrections Association and received the President’s Award from DMCJA in 2009.

 Judge Meyer worked as a law clerk for Justice Gerry Alexander at the Washington State Supreme Court.
 From 1996 through 2004, he maintained a private